ARMmbed/Debugging-docs/Docs/Debugging/debugging_microbit.md

     (gdb) target remote :3333
     0x0001a01c in ?? ()

-Let's stop the processor and load our program:
+Stop the processor, and load your program:

     (gdb) load hello.hex
     (gdb) mon reset

 This should display a progress bar in pyocd-gdbserver.

-<span class="tips">**Tip:** an example init script is provided at the end.
+<span class="tips">**Tip:** There is an example init script at the end.
 By adding "-x /path/to/initscript" to the GDB command, you can connect to pyOCD and load a program automatically.

-The following command will show the location of the program counter:
+The following command shows the location of the program counter:

     (gdb) x/x $pc
     0x0:	0x000007c0

-"x" is the command used to inspect memory, "/i" is the format, "$pc" is the address. "help x" will give you more format options.
+"x" is the command to inspect memory, "/i" is the format and "$pc" is the address. "help x" gives you more format options.

-By hitting Enter, we can display the four following bytes:
+By pressing Enter, you can display the four following bytes:

     (gdb)
     0x4:	0x000006d1